A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Introduction

 \section{Introduction}

 All rings are assumed to be commutative with unity.
-The Cohen-Macaulay property has been a central object of study in the theory of commutative Noetherian rings.
-Although it is not true that every Noetherian ring is Cohen-Macaulay, it has been recently proved that Noetherian local rings are dominated by `` big" Cohen-Macaulay algebras (see \cite{An118} and \cite{An218} for these results), which are not necessarily Noetherian.
+The Cohen-Macaulay property has been a central object of study in the theory of Noetherian rings.
+Although it is not true that every Noetherian ring is Cohen-Macaulay, it has been recently proved that Noetherian local rings are dominated by ``big'' Cohen-Macaulay algebras (see \cite{andre2018Lemme} and \cite{andre2018Conjecture} for these results), which are not necessarily Noetherian.
 Therefore, it is inevitable to consider the non-Noetherian avatar of the Cohen-Macaulay property.

-The aim of this paper is to investigate the following question: For a given complete Noetherian local domain $(R,\fm,k)$ with its absolute integral closure $R^+$, can one find an almost Cohen-Macaulay $R$-algebra $T$ such that $R \subseteq T \subseteq R^+$ with an additional requirement that $T$ is obtained as the integral closure after adjoining all $p$-power roots of a fixed set generating the maximal ideal $\fm$ to $R$?
-Following the method of P. Roberts developed in \cite{Ro08} and \cite{Ro10}, our aim is to give an answer in the mixed characteristic case.
+The aim of this paper is to investigate the following question: For a given complete Noetherian local domain $(R,\mfrakm,k)$ with its absolute integral closure $R^+$, can one find an almost Cohen-Macaulay $R$-algebra $T$ such that $R \subseteq T \subseteq R^+$ with an additional requirement that $T$ is obtained as the normalization (or much smaller integral extension) after adjoining all $p$-power roots of a fixed set generating the maximal ideal $\mfrakm$ to $R$?
+Following the method of P. Roberts developed in \cite{roberts2008Root} and \cite{roberts2010Fontaine}, our aim is to give an answer in the mixed characteristic case.

-Before stating the main results, let us explain our motivation.
-Assume that the complete Noetherian local domain $(R,\fm,k)$ has positive characteristic $p>0$.
-Then we can form the \textit{perfect closure} $R \to R_{\perf}$ in a functorial way.
-The ring $R_{\perf}$ is called a \textit{perfect closure} of $R$.
-The term perfect closure is often called \textit{perfection} or \textit{direct perfection} in the literature.
-Although $R_{\perf}$ is not necessarily Noetherian, it is known to be almost Cohen-Macaulay (see Proposition \ref{RobertsSinghSrinivas}).
+Let us explain our motivation.
+Let \((R, \mfrakm, k)\) be a complete Noetherian local domain of positive characteristic $p>0$ with perfect residue field \(k\).
+Then we can form the \emph{perfect closure} $R \to R_{\perf} \defeq \colim_F R$ in a functorial way.
+The term perfect closure is often called \emph{perfection} or \emph{direct perfection} in the literature.
+This is a \emph{perfect} ring in the sense that the Frobenius map $F: R_{\perf} \to R_{\perf}$ is an isomorphism.
+Although $R_{\perf}$ is not necessarily Noetherian, it is known to be almost Cohen-Macaulay \cite{roberts2007Annihilators} (see \Cref{RobertsSinghSrinivas}).
 So the perfect closure is expected to have good properties and we want to carry out a similar construction in mixed characteristic.

-One approach to constructing an analog of perfect closure in mixed characteristic is ``perfectoidization''.
-Since prismatic cohomology was introduced, many interesting applications have been found.
-The original approach by Bhatt-Scholze in \cite{BS22} is based on defining an appropriate Grothendieck topology to compute cohomology.
-A second approach, which is due to Bhatt-Lurie and Drinfeld respectively, reformulates prismatic cohomology in a stacky way (see \cite{BL221}, \cite{BL222} and \cite{Drin20}).
-None of these approaches are easy to grasp.